SitecorePowerShell/Console/Documentation/Markdown/Get-ItemAcl.md

 ### -Database&nbsp; &lt;Database&gt;

-Database of the item to be cloned if item is specified through its ID.
+Database containing the item to be fetched with Id parameter containing the security rules that should be returned.

 <table>
     <thead></thead>